 Kara Best is an Accredited Family Law Specialists, and Carla Franchina and Max Sutton are trained collaborative family lawyers.
 You can make an initial fixed-fee, no-obligation appointment with Kara, Carla or Max.

 Best Wilson Buckley Family Law offers collaborative options for people going through a separation or divorce as private practitioners across South East Queensland and also as part of a community pilot project in the Toowoomba region.
 Contact us to find out more.

 Collaborative law was the brainchild of a US attorney, Stu Webb, in 1990 and made its way to Queensland in 2003.
 The Queensland Association of Collaborative Practitioners was established in 2006 and now has more than 130 members.

 Contact our family law team for a consultation

-Our collaborative divorce lawyer Brisbane, Toowoomba, Ipswich & North Lakes are here to work with you, assisting you to reach a mutually beneficial outcome in a more respectful and dignified manner.
+Our collaborative divorce lawyer in Brisbane, Toowoomba, Ipswich & North Lakes are here to work with you, assisting you to reach a mutually beneficial outcome in a more respectful and dignified manner.